Darren Walker: Operation Detroit

 Walker led efforts to save the Detroit Institute of Arts and city workers' pensions in the Detroit bankruptcy process.
 Walker stated that it was "unprecedented and monumental for philanthropies to undertake this kind of initiative, but if there was ever a time when philanthropy should step up, this is it."
 Of Detroit's $18 billion in debts, Walker's Ford Foundation pledged to provide $125 million, and either other foundations contributed a sum of $205 million.
 The contribution would relieve the city-owned Detroit Institute of the Arts from having to sell some of its collection.

 The foundations explained their investments as an attempt to "bolster the spirit of positive engagement and creativity in Detroit."

 Expanded learning time

 With the National Center on Time & Learning and the governors of Colorado, Connecticut, Massachusetts, New York, and Tennessee, Walker and the Ford Foundation contribute to a public education initiative called TIME Collaborative.
 The initiative invests in expanded learning time.

+Presidency of the National Gallery of Art

+In October 2024, Walker was named president of the National Gallery of Art.
+He had been a member of the board of trustees for five years, and succeeded Mitchell Rales.